ViktorLiang/MGDAN/README.md

 Pascal Person-Part from http://roozbehm.info/pascal-parts/pascal-parts.html

+Editing 'INPUT:DATA_ROOT' in 'configs/cfg_datasetName.yaml' to your dataset directory.

-Editing configuration for datasets in function 'dataset_pathes' in 'dataset/dataset_utils.py'
+Editing configuration for different split(e.g.'train' or 'val') in function 'dataset_pathes' in 'dataset/dataset_utils.py'

 ## Training:
 Train on LIP: